james-cube/firefox-bookmarks-merger/README.md

 # firefox-bookmarks-merger

 Tool for merging firefox bookmarks backups.
-Designed for people who don't want to use cloud based tools like firefox sync, plugins, want to version control their session files or have any other reason to do this locally.
+Designed for people who don't want to use cloud based tools like firefox sync, plugins, want to version control their bookmarks backups or have any other reason to do this locally.

 ## Usage